niekados/Journey/README.md

 - **Authentication Pages:** Separate pages for login and registration, ensuring users can easily access their accounts.

 ### User Flow
 - **Homepage to Journaling:** Users start on the homepage, where they are introduced to the app.
-From here, they can easily log in or register and navigate to My Journey page where they can create a new journal entry or access their existing entries.
+From here, they can easily log in or register and navigate to the My Journey page where they can create a new journal entry or access their existing entries.
 - **Journal Entry Management:** Users can manage their journal entries from the My Journey dashboard.
 They can create, edit, or delete entries, with the interface providing immediate feedback on successful actions or alerting users in case of any issues.
 - **Anonymous Sharing:** Users can mark their journal entries for sharing with the community without fear of disclosing their identity.
 - **Form Validation:** The forms for creating or editing journal entries include validation checks, alerting users to issues such as missing content or invalid inputs before submission.